 - Architecture: Gothic style, broken stained glass windows, and dilapidated bell tower.

-- State of Disrepair: Cracked walls, overgrown vegetation, and abandoned liturgical furniture.
+- State of disrepair: Cracked walls, overgrown vegetation, and abandoned liturgical furniture.

 - Access: Restricted, requires discretion and respect for the premises.